-LAW II --- THE BALL
+LAW II.-THE BALL

-The ball shall be spherical: the outer casing shall be of leather and no material shall be used in its construction which might prove dangerous to the players.
-The circumference of the ball shall not be more than 28 in, nor less than 27 in.
+The ball shall be spherical; the outer casing shall be of leather or other approved materials.
+No material shall be used in its construction which might prove dangerous to the players.
+The circumference of the ball shall not be more than 28 in. nor less than 27 in.
 The weight of the ball at the start of the game shall not be more than 16 oz. nor less than 14 oz. and it shall not be changed during the game unless authorised by the Referee.